Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Introduction

-Our extensive study is conducted over DNN executables emitted by two commonly used production DL compilers, TVM~\cite{chen2018tvm} and Glow~\cite{rotem2018glow}, developed by Amazon and Facebook, respectively.
-We assess the attack surface on diverse combinations of different configurations, including DNN models, datasets, and compilation options, covered by a total of 21 DNN executables in this study.
-We made important observations, including 1) \textit{Pervasiveness.} We identify on average 16,599 vulnerable bits in each of the DNN executables we studied, even for quantized models, which have been known to be more robust than full-precision models~\cite{Yao2020DeepHammer,hong2019terminal}.
-2) \textit{Effectiveness \& Stealthiness.} 71.1\% of the RH attacks reported in this work succeed with only a single bit flip, while 95.6\% succeed within 3 flips, making RH attacks highly effective in practice.
-3) \textit{Versatility.} We show that BFAs can achieve various attack end-goals over both classification and generative models.
-4) \textit{Transferability.} We also find many ``superbits'' --- vulnerable bits that exist across the \txt\ section of DNN executables sharing the same structure but with different weights.
+Our extensive study is conducted over DNN executables emitted by two commonly used production-level DL compilers, TVM~\cite{chen2018tvm} and Glow~\cite{rotem2018glow}, developed by Amazon and Meta (Facebook), respectively.
+We assess the attack surface on diverse combinations of DNN models, datasets, and compilers, covered by a total of 16 DNN executables in this study.
+We made important observations, including \ding{182} \textit{Pervasiveness}: we identify on average 16,599 vulnerable bits in each of the DNN executables we studied, even for quantized models, which have been known to be more robust than full-precision models~\cite{Yao2020DeepHammer,hong2019terminal}. \ding{183} \textit{Effectiveness \& Stealthiness}: 71.1\% of the RH attacks reported in this work succeed with only a single bit flip, while 95.6\% succeed within 3 flips, making RH attacks highly effective in practice. \ding{184} \textit{Versatility}: we show that BFAs can achieve various attack end-goals over both classification and generative models. \ding{185} \textit{Transferability}: we also find many ``superbits'' --- vulnerable bits that exist across DNN executables sharing the same model structure (\txt\ section) but with different weights.
+To demonstrate the feasibility of \ding{186} \textit{Practical exploitation}, we launch our attack on DDR4 DRAM modules and show that attackers succeed with just 1.4 flips on average, meaning that the high cost for techniques like RH is no longer an obstacle.
 We further conduct reverse engineering and manual analysis to characterize those vulnerable bits.
 Our work highlights the need to incorporate security mechanisms in future DNN compilation toolchains to enhance the reliability of real-world DNN executables against exploitations.
 In summary, we contribute the following:

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=3mm] \item This paper launches the first in-depth study on the attack surface of DNN executables under BFA, one major and practical hardware threat toward DNN models.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=3mm] \item This paper launches the first in-depth study on the attack surface of DNN executables under BFA, revealing the underestimated severity of BFA on DNN models compiled as executables.

-\item We show how BFAs can be carried out in realistic, cross-VM scenarios.
-We extend de facto RH techniques on DDR4 devices and design a novel vulnerable bit searcher to automate locating vulnerable bits.
+\item We instantiate our observations as an RH-based attack to show how BFAs on DNN executables can be launched under a threat model more realistic and restrictive for attackers than before.
+We design a novel method to identify vulnerable bits in the victim executable with $\sim$70\% accuracy (compared to $\sim$2\% in the baseline) and assess our attack on DDR4 DRAM modules.